gravitational/teleport/rfd/00XX-agent-census.md

 - `linux`: `ldd --version | head -n1 | awk '{ print $NF }'` (e.g. "2.35")

-##### 7. Install method
+##### 7. Installation methods

-Different installation methods will be tracked with a new `TELEPORT_INSTALL_METHOD` environment variable:
+Different installation methods will be tracked by setting new `TELEPORT_INSTALL_METHOD_$NAME` environment variables to `true` (where `$NAME` is the installation method).
+We have one environment variable for each installation method as some of the installation methods below may occur at the same time (e.g. `Dockerfile` and `teleport-kube-agent`, or `install-node.sh` and `APT`).

-- [Dockerfile](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/charts/Dockerfile): `ENV TELEPORT_INSTALL_METHOD=Dockerfile` will be added to the Dockerfile.
+- [Dockerfile](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/charts/Dockerfile): `ENV TELEPORT_INSTALL_METHOD_DOCKERFILE=true` will be added to the Dockerfile.
-- [`teleport-kube-agent`](https://goteleport.com/docs/reference/helm-reference/teleport-kube-agent) Helm chart: `TELEPORT_INSTALL_METHOD` will be set to `"teleport-kube-agent"` in the [deployment spec](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/examples/chart/teleport-kube-agent/templates/deployment.yaml#L129).
+- [`teleport-kube-agent`](https://goteleport.com/docs/reference/helm-reference/teleport-kube-agent) Helm chart: `TELEPORT_INSTALL_METHOD_HELM_KUBE_AGENT` will be set to `true` in the [deployment spec](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/examples/chart/teleport-kube-agent/templates/deployment.yaml#L129).
-- [`*-ad*.ps1`](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/desktop): `setx TELEPORT_INSTALL_METHOD=ps1` will be added to one of these scripts as they are the recommended way to configure windows desktops.
+- [`*-ad*.ps1`](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/desktop): `setx TELEPORT_INSTALL_METHOD_WINDOWS_SCRIPT=true` will be added to one of these scripts as they are the recommended way to configure windows desktops.
-- [`install-node.sh`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/node-join/install.sh): `export TELEPORT_INSTALL_METHOD="install-node.sh"` will be added to this script.
+- [`install-node.sh`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/node-join/install.sh): `export TELEPORT_INSTALL_METHOD_NODE_SCRIPT="true"` will be added to this script.
 It is the recommended way to install SSH nodes, apps and many databases.
 Even though `export` doesn't persist across restarts, we can have the agent persist such value (and maybe all of the values sent in `UpstreamInventoryHello`) when it first starts.

-The following installation methods won't be tracked for now:
+The installation methods below won't be tracked for now.
+Later on, we'll try to track these methods if, once we start tracking the above installation methods, we notice that we're not yet covering most installation methods.
-- tarball, `.deb`/`.rpm`/`.pkg` packages, APT or YUM repository: For tarball, we can add `export TELEPORT_INSTALL_METHOD="tarball"` to the [`install`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/install) script.
+- tarball: We can add `export TELEPORT_INSTALL_METHOD_TARBALL="true"` to the [`install`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/install) script.
 (However, if the customer does not use the `install` script and instead moves the binaries manually, we won't be able to track this installation method.)
-We'll try to these methods if, once we start tracking the above installation methods, we notice that we're not yet covering most installation methods.
-(It's also unclear ATM if tracking these methods could conflict with the tracking of `install-node.sh`.)
+- `.deb`/`.rpm`/`.pkg` packages, APT or YUM repository: It's unclear how these can be tracked.
 - _built from source_: While it's technically possible for customers to build Teleport from source, we won't try to track this installation method as it seems an unlikely use-case.
 - `homebrew`: It's also possible to install Teleport on macOS using `homebrew`.
 The Teleport package in `homebrew` is not maintained by us, so we will also not track this installation method.

+In summary, for now we'll have the following new environment variables and respective value in `UpstreamInventoryHello.InstallMethods`:
+- `TELEPORT_INSTALL_METHOD_DOCKERFILE`: `dockerfile`
+- `TELEPORT_INSTALL_METHOD_HELM_KUBE_AGENT`: `helm-kube-agent`
+- `TELEPORT_INSTALL_METHOD_WINDOWS_SCRIPT`: `windows-script`
+- `TELEPORT_INSTALL_METHOD_NODE_SCRIPT`: `node-script`

 ##### 8. Container orchestrator

 To determine if the agent is running on a Kubernetes pod, we can check if the `KUBERNETES_SERVICE_HOST` environment variable is set or if the `/var/run/secrets/kubernetes.io/serviceaccount` directory exists ([docs](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/#directly-accessing-the-rest-api)).
+If so, `UpstreamInventoryHello.ContainerOrchestrator` will be set to `kubernetes`.

 ##### 9. Cloud environment